 - If article/s will be approved by reviewers with major or minor revisions, the author/s will be required to revise the manuscript within a provided time.

-- Margins: One inch on all sides except left side with 1.5 inch.
+- Margins: One inch on all sides except the left side with 1.5 inches.

 - Font size and Type: All text must be of 12-pt font with Time New Roman style.